SciML/ModelOrderReduction.jl/docs/src/tutorials/deim.md

 plot(sol_deim)
 ```

-To calculate the approximate solution the original model, one needs to request it
+To calculate the approximate solution to the original model, one needs to request it
 explicitly.

 ```@example deim-pleiades